JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 There are several options for installing Node-RED, including running it in a docker container like we are doing with kafka.
 For this tutorial, I'm opting to install it locally in Ubuntu running in WSL on my Windows Laptop.
 I'm opting not to run Node-RED in a docker container for a number of reasons.
 First, because in order for a Node-RED running in a container to talk to Kafka running in a container, you have to create a [docker network bridge](https://docs.docker.com/network/drivers/bridge/), which is more than I want to get into in this blog post.
 Second, because later we will want to install Node-RED on IBM i, and the IBM i operating system doesn't support running docker containers.
 That means this installation is very similar to what you would do if you want to run Node-RED on IBM i.

-After deciding to install NODE-RED in WSL Ubuntu, there are still a couple of choices listed in the [node-red documentation](https://nodered.org/docs/getting-started/local).
+After deciding to install NODE-RED in WSL Ubuntu, there are still a couple of choices listed in the [Node-RED documentation](https://nodered.org/docs/getting-started/local).
 Ubuntu supports SNAP packages, and that is one option, but I choose to install it using NPM, cheifly because the SNAP install doesn't allow git integrations.

 Follwing the Node-RED documentation linked above, the command to install Node-RED globally (in Ubuntu) is `sudo npm install -g --unsafe-perm node-red`.